mascah/cookiecutter-turbo-django/docs/4-guides/production-patterns.rst

 Production Patterns
 ===================

-This guide covers patterns for running your modular monolith safely in production: zero-downtime migrations, feature flags for gradual rollouts, and Celery task patterns for event-driven reliability.
+Patterns for running your modular monolith safely in production: zero-downtime migrations, feature flags for gradual rollouts, and Celery task patterns for reliability.

 Zero-Downtime Migrations
 ------------------------